Commonly Asked Advising Questions

 How do I find out who my Academic Advisor is?

-After logging into Webster, Academic Advisors are listed in the “Other” tab.
+After logging into Navigate, you should see your advisor listed under “Your Success Team” on the right side of the screen.
+Clicking the email icon will allow you to send your advisor an email.
 If you do not see an advisor assigned, please contact your major department.

 When should I see my advisor?

 Anytime!
 The most common time for students to consult with their advisor is during early registration.
 It is the student’s responsibility to schedule an appointment with his or her advisor.
 Be sure to schedule an appointment with an advisor early since many students will be doing the same thing and you may benefit from an early or multiple appointments depending on how much time is needed.

 How do I make an appointment to see my advisor?

 Call your advisor, stop by his/her office, e-mail, or check to see if they have appointments available in Navigate.
 Once signed-in to Navigate, select “Get Assistance,” pick “Academic Advising, Coaching, or Class Meetings,” then select “Advising in My Major/Minor” to be presented with options to book with your advisor.
 If your advisor is not set up in Navigate, please email them for directions on scheduling an appointment.